 To edit using feature services, the LRS Network must be published with the linear referencing and version management capabilities.

 - Click the Choose route from map button to choose a route to extend.

 You can't extend a route to fill a gap between routes.

 - Click the Effective Date drop-down arrow to choose a date for the extension.

 - Alternatively, type the date in the Effective Date text box.

-- Double-click the empty Effective Date text box to populate today's date.
+- Double-clicking the empty Effective Date text box populates today's date.